maximecb/uvm/README.md

 ## Codebase Organization

-The repository is organized into a 3 different subprojects:
+The repository is organized into a 3 different subprojects, each of which is a Rust codebase which can be compiled with `cargo`:

 - `/vm` : The implementation of the UVM virtual machine itself
   - `/vm/examples/*`: Example assembly programs that can be run by UVM